heltonx/embasint/README.md

 RUSSIA
 ------------

-Social media most used in Russia:
+Social network most used in Russia:

 https://vk.com/